ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ### Future Work
 In the nearest future, my aspiration involves training more diverse model architectures while working with a more samples of training and validation data.
 This endeavor aims to explore alternative neural network structures, that might lead to better accuracy and precision broader applicability.
 I also would provide a better representation of the confusion matrix.

+### Lincense
+There is no lincense to contribute to this project, however suggestions can be sent to sofiyyahakolade72@gmail.com